cylead/daily-writing/time records/plan.md

-things to do:
+things to do
-面试问题准备 10%
+2 channel calibration report 70%
-2 channel calibration report 60%
+面试邮件
-做菜
+teaching plan

 liu estimator ?
 10%
 the motivation of using redundency 0%